simeoncloud/docs/security.md

 - Microsoft Graph PowerShell
 - Microsoft Exchange Online PowerShell

 First-party service principals are used in order to reduce the footprint of the Simeon assets that must be installed in a managed tenant and because certain Microsoft APIs are only accessible when using a first-party client.
-When performing delegated authentication, you will be prompted to log in once for each of these clients.

 ### Approvals